stacksjs/ts-pkgx/docs/packages/postgresqlorg.md

 # postgresql.org

 > Mirror of the official PostgreSQL GIT repository.
-Note that this is just a *mirror* - we don\
+Note that this is just a *mirror* - we don't work with pull requests on github.
+To contribute, please see https://wiki.postgresql.org/wiki/Submitting_a_Patch

 ## Package Information